at8i/spaceline/README.md

 So What is this part about ?

 After creating this, I sent it to one of friends and he said that there is something wrong with my Gruvbox setup in iTerm2 and I was like "yeah, I am moving to Mac and this is their version right?"

-So after checking here and there, I tried it on Macvim and it turned out that iTerm2 is not working properly with gruvbox.
+So after checking here and there, I tried it on Macvim and it turned out that iTerm2 is not working properly with gruvbox(I tried the solution suggested on gruvbox github).
 I changed it on Mac's original terminal with much better results but the deviocns were not shown properly even after using nerd fonts but after changing the settings shown in pictures below, I was able to get a good result.
 ![MacSetup0](Images/MacSetup0.png)
 ![MacSetup](Images/MacSetup.png)

 ## New colorscheme
 There is a new colorscheme available named: ATGruvie inspired by gruvbox dark mode.
-I wanted it to be really easy on the eyes and this was what I was satisfied with.
+I wanted it to be really easy on the eyes and this colorscheme was what I was satisfied with.
 I would recommend using the new spaceline.vim file over the first version.

 Add and replace the files available in update folder with files shown in picture.
 ![UpdateFiles](Images/UpdateFiles.png)